openziti/ziti-doc/docusaurus/docs/guides/Identity_Providers/index.md

   />
 </head>

-BrowZer allows you to secure your web app using zero-trust technologies **without altering the web app itself**.
+BrowZer allows you to secure your web app using zero-trust technologies **without altering the web app itself** and without the need for a client-side agent install.

-You must bring your own identity provider, and BrowZer can integrate with all popular identity providers.
+You must bring your own identity provider, and BrowZer can integrate with all popular identity providers that support OpenID Connect (OIDC).

 You can use your existing identity provider, or you can set up a new one using the instructions provided here.